ArthurSonzogni/chromiumos-platform2/swap_management/README.md

 # ChromsOS swap management service

-`swap_management` is a service for handling swap configuration and performing privileged actions on behalf of less-privileged components.
+`swap_management` is a daemon for handling swap configuration and performing privileged actions on behalf of less-privileged components.
+The majority of its functionality is orchestrated through D-Bus message.
-The D-Bus service is registered under Upstart.
-Upstart triggers the service once a D-Bus message is sent.
-The service terminates if no new requests happen before the timeout.